Boat licensing and registration: What's the difference?

 Do I need to license my boat in Ontario (pleasure craft license)?

-You must license your Licensed pleasure craft if it has a motor of 7.5 kW (10 horsepower) or more, unless it is registered in the Canadian Register of Vessels
+You must license your pleasure craft if it has a motor of 7.5 kW (10 horsepower) or more, unless it is registered in the Canadian Register of Vessels

 You’re required to register a vessel in the Canadian Register of Vessels if it: